The reign of social media brought with it…

-While consumers consider influencers a reliable source of information to base their purchasing decisions on, to marketers they are a bridge between brands and a target audience.
+While consumers consider influencers a reliable source of information on which to base their purchasing decisions, to marketers are a bridge between brands and a target audience.

 However, not every company can afford big-name celebrity influencers as they are very expensive.
 These Macro-influencers are mainly for those large companies with deep pockets to work with.

 But if you run a small business and still want to take advantage of the influencer marketing tide, then consider collaborating with micro-influencers.
 In fact, micro-influencers are taking the market by storm.
 What’s more incredible is that even the bigger companies are interested in working with influencers who have less than 1 million followers.